Bi-articulated bus: Norway

 From August 2019 onwards, Trondheim have used Van Hool Exqui.City 24 CNG Hybrid on three core routes, known as the Metrobuss system.

 Spain

 Barcelona had 24-meter long bi-articulated buses, running on gas, on line H12 since May 2013 until 2024.
 In 2024, they were retired because of reliability problems and high fuel usage.

 Sweden

-Volvo has manufactured several bi-articulated buses now in use in Gothenburg.
+Volvo has manufactured several bi-articulated buses for in use in Gothenburg.
 They are based on Volvo's "puller"-type articulated, low-floor bus model with the internal combustion engine mounted on the floor on the side of the bus, and the cooling system on the roof.
-They are not manufactured anymore and are currently being replaced by normal articulated buses.
+They are not manufactured anymore and have been replaced by Mercedes-Benz CapaCity normal articulated buses.

-The city of Malmö is currently operating two bus lines as a bus rapid transit route with 24-meter long, bi-articulated buses from Van Hool, and it is planned to upgrade further local bus routes with these bi-articulated buses.
+The city of Malmö has since 2014 operated hybrid bi-articulated buses on line 5.
+Line 8 has since 2022 been operated with electric buses.
+Both lines uses 24-meter long, bi-articulated buses from Van Hool.